jiarui0000/COMP3278/README.md

 * View Account Created Date and Recent Transactions are displayed in the account page directly for convenient checking.

 Transactions:
 * Left hand side displays your recent contacts, their accounts and their profile image.
 You may click on their profile image to conveniently carry out a transaction with them.
+If you've carried out transactions with different accounts of the same person, their account will be displayed separately and their profile image may appear multiple times corresponding to each different account.
 * Right hand side displays the Transaction and Transaction Search Frame.
 You may make transactions or search transaction history related to you here.

 Analysis: